kubeflow/kubeflow/README.md

 ## Setup

 This documentation assumes you have a Kubernetes cluster already available.

+If you need help setting up a Kubernetes cluster please refer to [Kubernetes' Setup](https://kubernetes.io/docs/setup/).

 For specific Kubernetes installations, additional configuration may be necessary.

 ### Minikube